Affiliate links on Android Authority may earn us a commission. Learn more.

 How to encrypt your hard drive on Windows

-It will take some time, depending upon the size of your drive.
+- It will take some time, depending on the size of your drive.
 You will get a confirmation that the encryption is complete.

 You can manage additional settings from the same Bitlocker Control Panel page, which lists the drives.